Kotlin/kotlinx-kover/docs/gradle-plugin/index.md

 * Collection of code coverage through `JVM` tests (JS and native targets are not supported yet).
 * generating `HTML` and `XML` reports.
 * Verification rules with bounds to keep track of coverage.
-* Create tasks to generate reports and automatically adjusts the dependencies between it
+* Create tasks to generate reports and automatically adjust the dependencies between it
 * Detect project source code, compilation tasks, test tasks, Android build variant for automatic Kover task configuration
 * Support for `Kotlin JVM`, `Kotlin Multiplatform` projects.
 * Support for `Kotlin Android` projects with build variants (instrumentation tests executing on the Android device are not supported yet).